Huw Edwards (politician)

-Huw William Edmund Edwards (born 12 April 1953) is a British Labour Party politician who was the member of parliament (MP) for Monmouth over two separate terms.
+Huw William Edmund Edwards (born 12 April 1953) is a British Labour Party politician who was the Member of Parliament (MP) for Monmouth from 1991 to 1992 and again from 1997 to 2005.

 Throughout both of his terms, he served on the Welsh Affairs Select Committee.

-Edwards was first elected as Monmouth's MP at a by-election in May 1991, but lost the seat at the 1992 general election.
-He won it again in the 1997 and 2001 elections.
-Edwards lost the seat again in the 2005 election.
+Edwards was first elected as Monmouth's MP at a by-election in May 1991, but lost the seat eleven months later at the 1992 general election.
+He won it back from the Conservatives again in at the 1997 elections, before being ousted by the Conservatives again at the 2005 election.

 He is a founding member of Monmouth Male Voice Choir, and was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for his services to music.